Contributing

 - GatewayAuthentication concern resolves the user from headers at controller level

-- Railtie auto-registers both — no manual setup needed
+- Railtie auto-registers middleware and concerns — no manual setup needed

 - Generator creates the initializer and optional migration